 What’s Next

-.lex → code generation(LLM integration)code → .lex reverse engineeringautomation- Side-by-side spec vs code comparison in the web UI
+.lex → code generationvia LLM integrationcode → .lex reverse engineeringautomation- Side-by-side spec vs code comparison view in the web UI

 npx canoncode init my-project)